Western Technical College

 Financial Aid Eligible

-Graduates are eligible to take a national certification exam through the American Society for Clinical Pathologists’ (ASCP) Board of Certification (BOC).
-Passing the exam is not required for graduation.
+Graduates are eligible to take a national certification exam offered by the American Society for Clinical Pathologists' (ASCP) Board of Certification (BOC).
+It's important to note that passing this exam is not a graduation requirement, but it can significantly enhance your credentials and career prospects in the field of medical laboratory technology.

 Program-specific courses are held in the Health Science Center, a shared facility located a few blocks from the La Crosse main campus.
 Check our maps page [1] for specific location information.